 Welcome to Mando Scales!

 This is not a “method”, a course, lessons, Mandolin-for-not-so-Dummies, none of that – there’s no How To here.
-This is simply a resource for respectable-level mandolinists (and violinists): a collection of play-along videos for practising scales, chords, arpeggios, and things like pentatonic patterns and arpeggio-based riffs (and one finger exercise, based on Dancla).
+It’s a collection of play-along videos (and corresponding pdfs and mp3s) for practising scales, chords, arpeggios, and things like pentatonic patterns and rock, blues and jazz-flavoured riffs.

-The scales and patterns go through all keys (some also go through a few up-the-neck positions), and the cycle repeats five or six times, moving up the metronome (well, ya, that would be down on a mechanical one).
-The “What You’ll Play” audio example is at the second tempo, and it’s a safe bet that the final tempo will be twice what you’ll see in the previews on the right.
-(Of course, you’re certainly under no obligation to get to the end of the video – two or three times through the cycle is an admirable accomplishment!)
+The scales and patterns go through all keys (many also go through a few up-the-neck positions), and the cycle repeats five or six times, moving up the metronome (well, ya, that would be down on a mechanical one).
+The “What You’ll Play” audio example is at the second tempo, and it’s a safe bet that the final tempo will be twice what you’ll see in the previews on the right (the mp3s of the top speeds are free, if you’re curious, or need a little inspiration).
+And of course, you’re certainly under no obligation to get to the end of the video anyways – two or three times through the cycle is an admirable accomplishment!

 Hope that this is just what you’ve been looking for, and if so, enjoy!